The Essential Guide to Cannabis

 Although it remains a federally controlled Schedule I substance in the US, cannabis is legal for medical and/or recreational use in a growing number of states.
 For an up-to-date list, see here.

 It’s important to note the difference between legalization and decriminalization.
-Whereas legalization effectively ends prohibition, decriminalization only eliminates the threat of getting arrested and given a criminal record and/or jail sentence for possession; since it remains illegal, there may still be a fine.
+Whereas legalization effectively ends prohibition, decriminalization only eliminates the threat of getting arrested and given a criminal record and/or jail sentence for possession; since it remains illegal, however, there may still be a fine.

 Unfortunately, decriminalization does nothing to undermine the criminal supply chain.
 In the Netherlands, where cannabis has long been decriminalized for sale in coffee shops, the coffee shops themselves are forced to rely on the unregulated black market to source their product.
 This raises ethical and economic concerns, as well as health issues, since many unregulated growers are thought to make heavy use of inorganic pesticides.

 In the UK, against the recommendations of scientific advisors, medical professionals, politicians, and even police commissioners, cannabis remains a Class B drug.
 Possession is punishable by up to five years in prison, an unlimited fine, or both.
 Even the medical use of synthetic cannabinoids remains controversial and practically unworkable.
 While MS patients (and only MS patients) are allowed to use Sativex, the drug is prohibitively expensive everywhere but Wales.
+There is some hope, though.
+In June 2018, amid public outcry over the confiscation of a 12-year-old’s lifesaving epilepsy medication—2% THC cannabis oil—even conservative politicians were calling for a review of the UK’s stance on medical cannabis use, and potentially recreational use as well.

 In Australia, cannabis is legal for medical use and scientific research.
 It’s also decriminalized for personal use in some territories.
 In New Zealand, medical use is limited to patients who meet strict criteria.